The Best Gloves for Scrambling and Climbing

 Black Diamond Full Finger Crag Gloves

-- Synthetic leather palm and fingers with reinforced index finger and thumb crotch for durability
+• Synthetic leather palm and fingers with index finger and reinforcement for durability.

 Black Diamond Half Finger Crag Gloves